stgloorious/stm32-speech-recognition/README.md

 ~~~

 ## Upload
-To upload the compiled binary to the board, you can either use
+To upload the compiled binary (`demo.elf`) to the board, you can either use
 [st-util](https://github.com/stlink-org/stlink), STM32CubeIDE,
 or any other SWD programmer (e.g., SEGGER j-link with Ozone).

 ## Evaluation
 To evaluate the performance of the model running on the microcontroller,
 there are some helper scripts in `tools`.
 These scripts automatically
-send waveforms from the test set to the STM32 over UART, where the inference
+send waveforms from the test set to the STM32 over UART, convert and plot
-is triggered.
-Once it completes, the prediction is sent back and stored
-in `log.csv` along with some other helpful information.
+various things.
+With the `-DPRINT_SPECTROGRAM` build flag spectrograms can be
+obtained from the microcontroller.
+Please note that these scripts are somewhat
+experimental, i.e., they might be adapted to work on your system.